Wellsburg Bridge project inches closer to completion, expected to open in 2023

 “It’s that last 10% of the project seems to take 90% of the time.
 So it’s all of the finishing work that needs done.
 So it’s not a lot of items but it’s still a fair amount of work that needs done.”Tony Clark, District 6 Engineer for the West Virginia Division of Highways

-Clark says the bridge will open sometime possibly in the middle of 2023, but there is no definitive date just yet.
+Clark says the bridge will open sometime before the end of 2023, but there is no definitive date just yet.

 Stay with 7NEWS for updates.